New Watertown team returns to state

 Murrell served up three of Watertown’s seven aces while Davis, Fountain, Allison and Pulley each picked up one.

 According to the TSSAA website, the entire Class A tournament will be played at Middle Tennessee State’s Murphy Center beginning with first-round matches at 9:30 a.m.
 Tuesday.
-Winners will return for semifinal action at 3:30 or 5 p.m. before the losers come back at 6:30 and 8.
+Watertown will play in the first match of the tournametn against Gatlinburg-Pittman (16-9).
+The winner will return for semifinal action at 3:30 p.m. before the loser comes back at 6:30 with Hickman County (28-6) and Halls (20-13) the opposition.
 The championship match will be at noon next Thursday.

-Watertown will be joined by South Greene, Gatlinburg-Pittman, Sale Creek (which split a pair of matches with the Lady Tigers in a late-season weekend tournament at WHS), Hickman County, Loretto, Halls and Memphis East.
+In the other bracket are Memphis East (17-1), defending state runner-up South Greene (26-12), 36-6 Sale Creek (which split a pair of matches with the Lady Tigers in a late-season weekend tournament at WHS) and Loretto.

 Lebanon goes down swinging at Brentwood